Children are made readers on the laps of their parents - Emilie Buchwald

 *Early Childhood Development (ECD); Foundation Phase (FP); Intermediate Phase (IP)

-Children in the programme attend two remedial literacy sessions a week, taught by lcoal teachers.
+Children in the programme attend two literacy classes a week taught by lcoal teachers.
 These sessions take place in the Social Innovation Hub.

 Intsomi Reading Programme Coordinator – Thandiwe Matyobeni email@example.com